 Many infants brought to our NICU have relatively mild conditions that require only short-term monitoring.
 In the event a baby has a more serious surgical or cardiac condition, he or she may be transported to Johns Hopkins Hospital for specialized care.

-- The NICU allows parents to visit 24 hours a day.
-Two may visit at a time, with one being a parent or individual designated by the mother for independent visits.
-Additional visitors may wait in the family waiting room located immediately outside the NICU.
+- Additional visitors may wait in the family waiting room located immediately outside the NICU.

 - All visitors must strictly adhere to infection control practices throughout their stay.

-- Siblings older than 2 years may visit and must be supervised by a parent and be free of communicable diseases.
+- Siblings older than two years may visit and must be supervised by a parent while in the NICU.
+They must be free of communicable diseases.